South Bend's Defense Vehicle Boom Is Filling One Talent Gap and Deepening Another

 The Compensation Paradox: Lower Cost, Lower Pay, Fewer Candidates

 It does not.
 The compensation gaps for the roles that matter most are too large for cost-of-living adjustments to close.
-A Vice President of Operations in defence manufacturing earns a base of $185,000 to $225,000 in South Bend, with total cash compensation reaching $240,000 to $290,000 including bonuses.
+A Vice President of Operations in defense manufacturing earns a base of $185,000 to $225,000 in South Bend, with total cash compensation reaching $240,000 to $290,000 including bonuses.
 That same role in Huntsville commands a 22% premium.
 In the Arlington and National Capital Region corridor, the discount widens to 35%.

 For a Vice President of Business Development with existing Pentagon or Army PEO relationships and an active Top Secret clearance, the base range of $195,000 to $250,000 in South Bend carries a 20 to 30% premium in competing markets.
 The cost-of-living differential between South Bend and Huntsville is roughly 6%.
 The compensation differential for the same cleared executive is 22%.